 - Use only soft (demineralized) water in the coolant mixture.
 Water that contains minerals will cut down on the coolant's effectiveness. - Don't add only water.
-Always add a proper coolant mixture. - The engine has aluminum parts and must be protected by an ethyleneglycol-based coolant to prevent corrosion and freezing. - DO NOT USE alcohol or methanol antifreeze.
-DO NOT MIX alcohol or methanol with the coolant.
-This could damage the cooling system. - Don't use a solution that contains more than 60 % antifreeze.
-This would reduce effectiveness.
+Always add a proper coolant mixture. - The engine has aluminum parts and must be protected by an ethyleneglycol-based coolant to prevent corrosion and freezing. - DO NOT USE coolants Containing Alcohol, methanol, Borate or Silicate. - These coolants could damage the cooling system. - DO NOT MIX alcohol or methanol with the coolant.
+This could damage the cooling system. - Don't use a solution that contains more than 60% antifreeze.
+This would reduce effectiveness